paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 ##### Section II - Downgrading
 26. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
-27. Open OTPHelper, then go to "Nand Backup and Restore", then select the "EmuNAND Backup" option
+27. Open OTPHelper, then go to "NAND Backup and Restore", then select the "EmuNAND Backup" option
 28. Backup your RedNAND to `emuNAND_formatted.bin`
 29. Press Select on the main menu to eject your SD card
 23. Put your SD card in your computer, then copy over `emuNAND_formatted.bin` to a safe folder on your computer
-24. Delete any existing `updates` folder from your SD card root that may be leftover from a previous downgrade or update
+24. Delete any existing `updates` folder from your SD card root that may be left over from a previous downgrade or update
 25. Copy the `updates` folder from the 2.1.0 firmware zip to the root of your SD card
 27. Reinsert your SD card into your 3DS then press Start and right to reboot into RedNAND
 28. Open PlaiSysUpdater **on RedNAND**